iyanarvetrivel/PBmapclust/README.md

-# PBmap
+# PBmapclust
-Mapping and visualizing the protein conformational space using a structural alphabet.
+Mapping and clustering the protein conformational space using a structural alphabet.